2020 Microgrants Awarded

-The Livestock Conservancy is excited to award more than $22,300 to 17 farmers, ranchers, and shepherds raising endangered breeds of livestock and poultry across the country.
+The Livestock Conservancy is excited to provide microgrant awards of more than $22,300 to 17 farmers, ranchers, and shepherds raising endangered breeds of livestock and poultry across the country.
 Now in its third year, the Microgrants Program puts funding into the hands of our most important conservation partners – the people doing the hard work day after day to steward these genetic treasures for the security of tomorrow’s food and fiber systems.

 “Small financial awards can make a big difference for heritage breeders,” said Dr. Alison Martin, Livestock Conservancy Executive Director.
 “These strategic investments were selected by our panel of judges as excellent examples of livestock conservation in action across the United States.
 We’re especially pleased that the majority of 2020 grant recipients are raising breeds found only in North America.”